 35.6 x 45.0 cm ⏐ 14.0 x 17.7 in (300dpi)

 TIM VERNON / SCIENCE PHOTO LIBRARY TIM VERNON / SCIENCE PHOTO LIBRARY

-Illustration of coronavirus particles.
+Coronavirus particles, illustration.
 Different strains of coronavirus are responsible for diseases such as the common cold, gastroenteritis and SARS (severe acute respiratory syndrome).
-The new coronavirus Covid-19 (previously 2019-CoV) emerged in Wuhan, China, in December 2019.
-The virus causes a mild respiratory illness that can develop into pneumonia and be fatal in some cases.
-The coronaviruses take their name from their crown (corona) of surface spike proteins (large protrusions), which are used to attach and penetrate their host cells.
-Also within the membrane are haemagglutinin-esterase glycoproteins (smaller protrusions), small envelope glycoproteins (holes) and membrane proteins (outlined on membrane surface).
+The new coronavirus SARS-CoV-2 (previously 2019-CoV) emerged in Wuhan, China, in December 2019.
+The virus causes a mild respiratory illness (Covid-19) that can develop into pneumonia and be fatal in some cases.
+The coronaviruses take their name from their crown (corona) of surface proteins, which are used to attach and penetrate their host cells.
+Once inside the cells, the particles use the cells' machinery to make more copies of the virus.

 Model release not required.
 Property release not required.